Punktum-dk/epp-service-specification/README.md

 - `GREEN` - the domain name becomes active immediately
 - `N/A` - the risk assessment could not be performed, the registrant is requested to complete successful ID-control before the domain name can become active

-The procedures for ID-control are [described on the DK Hostmaster DK website](https://www.dk-hostmaster.dk/en/identification).
+The procedures for ID-control are [described on the DK Hostmaster DK website][DKHMIDENT].

-The status codes applying to domain are described in the addendum: Status Codes: Domain.
+The status codes applying to domain are described in the addendum: [Domain Status Codes](#domain-status-codes).

+<a id="domain_application_failure"></a>
+##### Domain name Application/Creation Failure

+As described in the introduction, the existing commands, which are categorized as billable are not changed.
+Due to the change to the billing procedure however, the application/create operation is extended with a error scenario, for when the prepaid account does not have sufficient funds.

+The proposed error message is the following, quoted from [RFC:5730].

+> 2104    "Billing failure"
+>
+> his response code MUST be returned when a server attempts
+> to execute a billable operation and the command cannot be
+> completed due to a client-billing failure.

+The choice of administration model is based on the default set for the registrar account.
+This can be set in the registrar portal.
+It can be overwritten per application using the `dkhm:management` extension, which can have one of two values:

+- `registrar`, indicating registrar management
+- `registrant`, indicating registrant management

+The designated registrant (contact) has to be under the same management model or the application will be rejected.

+The creation of contacts (registrants) is covered under [create contact](#create-contact).

 ![Create domain][epp_create_domain]

 <a id="create-domain-request"></a>
-#### create domain request
+##### create domain request

 ```XML
 <?xml version="1.0" encoding="utf-8"?>